 As you can see in the graph traditionally the mixture has to be ‘Rich’ in fuel to gain the most power and this is because the burn is naturally incomplete so we cannot extract all the available power in the combustion of the fuel.

-By applying the first principle of combustion there is less power and although never actually 100%, there is the best natural burn of the fuel available.
+By applying the first principle of combustion, there is less power produced but, although never actually 100%, the best natural burn of the fuel available will occur.